 All YSM students have free access to mental health and counseling at Yale Health.
 Incoming students with existing mental health issues are encouraged to arrange an appointment as soon as possible to maintain coverage, and students experiencing new mental health symptoms should go to Yale Mental Health & Counseling at Yale Health to engage with a therapist.
 (Yale Health also offers free, anonymous, and confidential online screenings to Yale students to help them determine if a consultation with a mental health counselor would be helpful.)
 YSM will work with students on their class and clinical schedules to allow for necessary mental health appointments.

 Occasionally while at YSM, students notice that they learn differently than their peers and realize that this has been a life-long pattern in many academic environments.
 Yale makes it possible for students to be formally and expertly assessed for learning disabilities, without cost to the student.
 The results of the assessment frequently bring great relief and self-actualization of skills and challenges experienced over a life time.
 The information can also act as a basis to develop and experience accommodations within the curriculum.

 A range of issues such as a broken wrist or shoulder surgery can interfere with a student's ability to take notes in class.
-ROD, in partnership with YSM, has recruited and hired peer note takers to help while the student is unable to take notes.
+SAS, in partnership with YSM, has recruited and hired peer note takers to help while the student is unable to take notes.
 And the process is flexible: the recipient of the notes can remain anonymous or the process can be very informal.